 Reb Beni’s biggest passions are people and spirituality.
 His time and energy are dedicated to accompanying congregants through moments of nachos and tzuros, joy and struggle.
 Reb Beni uses a balanced combination of Judaism, mindfulness and energetic kindness to guide people as they search for a freshened connection with their purpose in life.
 He considers it a privilege to have an intimate spiritual connection with each person at Temple Beth Rishon.
 Reb Beni is committed to inspiring a spiritual renewal and nurturing the relevancy of yiddishkeit for the modern Jew.
 Environmental preservation is an important issue to our rabbi.
 His hope is that we will leave the world just as we found it, if not better, for our descendants.

 When not in shul, Reb Beni shares life with his three loves: his wife Miriam and their young sons Shai Lev and Rafael Mendel.
-At home, he enjoys strumming his guitar, cooking a nice dinner, sitting on his meditation cushion, reading or rooting for Botafogo, a Brazilian soccer team.
+At home, he enjoys strumming his guitar, cooking a nice dinner, sitting on his meditation cushion, reading or rooting for Boca Juniors, an Argentine soccer team.

 But all of this information is not enough to truly get to know Reb Beni.
 The best way is to stop reading this now, pick up the phone, call the synagogue (201-891-4466) and set up a time to come have a cup of tea in his study.
 That would literally mean the world to him!